How to choose appropriate TV size and height

-Keep this factor in mind when working with an interior designer to arrange your furnishings.
+Keep the viewing angle in mind when working with an interior designer to arrange furnishings in your custom smart home.
 Place the TV only slightly up or down on the wall.
 A common mistake is mounting a TV too high up above furnishings below.

 Pick a TV size that's right for you

 After all is said and done, ‘right’ TV is the one that fits best for you.
 More often than not, you may opt for a smaller or larger TV depending on your own personal preference.

 Keep in mind, there are many design configurations that allow for flexibility.
 Aesthetically, a TV can be hidden discreetly behind paneling in your entertainment center.
 Or, if you’d like to save counter space, you can have the TV mounted to the wall above a credenza or console.

 The benefit of building a custom smart home is designing your living space precisely how you like it.
 Ultimately, it’s your home.
 Choose your TV size based on your personal preference and comfort level.